-Europe is safe to visit.
-Someone asked (with a degree of snark) if I would I write a similar article about the U.S. too?
+After I wrote an article about why, despite what you see in the news, Europe is safe to visit, someone asked (with a degree of snark) if I would write a similar article about the United States too?

 “Is the United States safe to visit?”

 When most people ask me this question, I feel they are really asking me two things: (1) Does gun violence happen so often I should worry about being shot? and (2) Will everyone hate me because I’m a foreigner (or, especially, a non-white foreigner)?

 These are valid concerns.
 After all, just like we in the United States have a perception that the rest of the world is unsafe and unwelcoming, the rest of the world holds that same perception about the United States.